jamboree/CxxFunctionBenchmark/README.md

 - [fu2::function](http://naios.github.io/function2/) - By Denis Blank

 ### Sample Result
-Compiled with `g++ -O3 -std=c++11` (64-bit)
+Compiled with `g++ -O3 -std=c++14 -DNDEBUG` (64-bit/g++5.3.0/MinGW)

 #### [various.cpp](various.cpp)
-This test shows the internal size of each implementation at the beginning.
+This test shows the internal size of each implementation in the `[size]` section.
-Note that bigger does not necessarily mean that it's less space efficient, it may due to the decision on how much space is used for small object optimization.
+Note that bigger size does not necessarily mean that it's less space efficient, it may due to the decision on how much space is used for small object optimization.
 The rest part shows the timing of each implementation when assigned different callable objects.
 ```
 [size]
 stdex::function<int(int)>: 24
 std::function<int(int)>: 32
+cxx_function::function<int(int)>: 32
 multifunction<int(int)>: 32
 boost::function<int(int)>: 32
 func::function<int(int)>: 32